“Butch- just re-book me on this fishing trip every year — for the rest of my life!” Dave Crispens

 The housing accommodations are very clean, modern and are comfortable set-ups with one or two bedrooms and individual bathrooms for each unit.

-Just to give you an idea of the fishing, in August a few years ago, Butch and Joan and three other couples fished here.
+FISHING: Just to give you an idea of the fishing, in August a few years ago, Butch and Joan and three other couples fished here.
 They took a charter the first day from the lodge.
 The group boated 250 pounds of halibut in a half day of fishing!
 Best was a 155-pound brute landed by Butch.
 Next day, Butch and several others stream fished.
-Once the right combination was found, they caught about 20 pink salmon per angler per hour on light fly tackle!
+Once the right combination was found, they caught about 10 to 20 pink salmon per angler per hour on light fly tackle!
 They repeated that every day!
 Silvers required you to work a bit more, but once you found the right combination and the right lure drift, they were equally cooperative.
 The other half of the party jumped in the new 16-foot Lunds powered by smooth-running 25-hp Yamaha four-strokes, sped out to the saltwater and caught halibut, lingcod, rockfish, silvers and pinks.
 Then it was time to pull the shrimp pots.
 With each lift they were rewarded with 10 -15 pounds of giant shrimp that made for incredible hors d’oeuvres for the night’s meal.
 The crab pots were equally full.
 The first night’s menu included fried halibut soaked in beer and rolled in pancake mix.
 The next night was fresh salmon.
 Salmon were on the menu next night too, with an appetizer of boiled shrimp.
 Lastly, Dungeness crab dipped in butter completed our seafood binge.
 It doesn’t get any better!
-They repeated this in 2014!
-In 2019 fishing was slower – lack of water, but lots of crabs were trapped and they had all the salmon they wanted – just had to work for them.
+Butch and his wife and friends are returning again in Sept of 2024.

 Other Info/Features